 You will then be switched to pain pills that you take by mouth, or you may receive shots of medicine.
-It is ok to ask for pain medicine when you need it.
-Do not be shy.
+It is OK to ask for pain medicine when you need it.

 You will have a urinary (Foley) catheter in place right after surgery, but this will be removed on the first day after surgery.

-The area around your incision may be sore, numb, or both.
-Sutures or staples are usually removed around the second day, just before you leave the hospital.
+The area around your cut (incision) may be sore, numb, or both.
+Sutures or staples are often removed around the second day, just before you leave the hospital.

 At first you may be asked to only eat ice chips or take sips of water, at least until your provider is certain you are not likely to have very heavy bleeding.
 Most likely, you will be able to eat a light diet 8 hours after your C-section.

 Cesarean section - in the hospital; Postpartum - cesarean

 Berghella V, Mackeen AD, Jauniaux ERM.
 Cesarean delivery.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 19.

 Blecher LI, Mailloux B. Cesarean section.
 In: Pfenninger JL, Fowler GC, eds.
 Pfenninger and Fowler's Procedures for Primary Care.
 3rd ed.
 Philadelphia, PA: Elsevier Mosby; 2011:chap 162.